PADL/TktBridgeAP/README.md

 By default TktBridgeAP will use SPNEGO/NegoEx to authenticate to the KDC.
 (All versions of Heimdal that support GSS pre-authentication also support NegoEx.)
 You can force a single package with the `RestrictPackage` key.

 To avoid locking out domain users, TktBridgeAP by default will not attempt GSS pre-authentication where the logging in domain matches an Active Directory domain (as opposed to UPN suffix).
-If you wish to positively associate a set of realms, it can be done with the `DomainSuffixes` registry key.
+If you wish to positively associate a set of realms, it can be done with the `UPNSuffixes` registry key.
 This key is authoritative.

 There are a variety of additional flags which can be set on TktBridgeAP in the `flags` key: